 3.1 Create interest: Offer substitutes to locally-made solutions

-BOP markets are characterised by the prevalence of “loose” or locally-made solutions from informal, underground BOP productions or from “prosumers” (Viswanathan & Sridharan, 2012).
-To drive category growth, product design should be in consideration that those unbranded, locally-made solutions are the main competitors, rather than other branded products in the market.
+BOP markets are characterised by the prevalence of “loose” or locally-made solutions from informal, underground BOP producers or from “prosumers” (Viswanathan & Sridharan, 2012).
+To drive category growth, product design should consider the unbranded, locally-made solutions as the main competitors, rather than other branded products in the market.
 As described, “they are not like other consumers, they use traditional rather than branded products, and they are currently not present in many of the categories” [Participant P05].

 Innovative thinking is useful to design products that act as efficient and effective alternatives to home-made solutions.
 Findings show that this begins with local market research usually in the form of in-home visits for insight on product usage, followed by product design at acceptable levels of quality.
 BOP products are used as a recruiter to the brand and category and so products should not be designed with a poor-quality, low-price mind-set.
 BOP consumers form strong first impressions in purchase experiences (one reason being that they cannot afford much market experimentation), and so they will quickly exit categories if one tried product does not deliver on quality, even if it delivers on affordability.

-The transition from locally-made solutions to branded categories takes place when consumers see value, usually in terms of improved quality at acceptable price points, “so we start with an educational message that anchors around consumer need to show that deodorants are much better than the current home-made alternative they use” [Participant P11].
+The transition from locally-made solutions to branded products takes place when consumers see value, usually in terms of improved quality at acceptable price points, “so we start with an educational message that anchors around consumer need to show that deodorants are much better than the current home-made alternative they use” [Participant P11].
 Against popular thought, findings showed that the poor are value-driven rather than price-driven.
 Media penetration of most BOP homes has also reflected in higher levels of brand-consciousness, where brands are perceived as a signal of quality, reducing their risk.
 Through the combined efforts of businesses over years, BOP markets are gradually shifting away from informal to formal products.

 3.2 Create demand: Set new value (cost vs. benefit) standards

 To address low category penetration rates, analysis finds that it is up to businesses to set value standards by educating consumers on what they can receive for the prices they pay, “when [company name] started here, job number 1 was to redefine the standards of cleaning.
 So, we needed to educate everyone that you want great cleaning, here is what you are getting and here is what you can get” [Participant P10].
 Contrary to common literature arguments, analysis has shown that value to BOP consumers is not restricted to functional or financial benefits, but also includes emotional benefits across the different categories.
 Findings confirm that the concept of products’ psychological value exceeding functional value (Mandel et al, 2017) extends to the BOP.
-Findings show that buying decisions can be influenced by promises of beauty, confidence, affluence, appreciation from spouse, admiration from neighbours, etc. indicating that purchases are influenced by psychological and social factors.
+Also, that buying decisions can be influenced by promises of beauty, confidence, affluence, appreciation from spouse, admiration from neighbours, etc. indicating that purchases are influenced by psychological and social factors.